 Norma Colón's passion is Iyengar Yoga.
 She has devoted her career to sharing it with others.

-Norma has been teaching Yoga for nearly 38 years, in the tradition of B.K.S.
+Norma has been teaching Yoga for over 40 years, in the tradition of B.K.S.
 Iyengar since 1989.
-Twenty seven years ago, Norma founded and incorporated Yoga Fit, now known as Yorkville Yoga, providing a full range of yoga classes and private instruction to Upper East Side New York City residents.
+Twenty nine years ago, Norma founded and incorporated Yoga Fit, which bedcame known as Yorkville Yoga, providing a full range of yoga classes and private instruction to Upper East Side New York City residents.

 Norma's teaching style is a unique synthesis of nurturing support and strong encouragement.
 She inspires students to do more and better.
 Whether in private instruction or group classes, Norma caters to each student's individual needs.
 Every student receives one-on-one, hands-on, correctional assistance.

 Norma has also provided prenatal yoga and yoga for special populations including people with MS and the deaf and hard-of-hearing.
 She welcomes expecting mothers.